-In his Aufruf zum Sozialismus Landauer defines socialism as the “creation of future things as if they had been present since eternity.”
-In an essay titled “Jede Zeit ist inmitten der Ewigkeit", Asher Biemann demonstrates how Landauer’s original synthesis between progress and conservation is rooted in his conservative concept of time, in his commitment to the past and in his concept of eternity.
-Exploring Landauer’s mystical conception of time, Biemann shows that at the heart of Landauer’s call for a new social order, relies something “mild” and “enduring,” Sanftes und Bleibendes, a “covenant,” as he put it, “between our striving lives with the eternal forces that connect us with the world of Being.”
-Landauer’s antipolitical view of history is reconstructed by Biemann around the notion of Middle Ages, the Christian age, whose unique synthesis of freedom and constraint represented, for Landauer, the “only time of flowering in our history,” an age in which “forms of society, of knowledge, of history penetrated each other.”
-Therefore, history meant “neither a rapid progress for Landauer nor a revolutionary reversal,” but a patient, lingering progression in which the past is “still becoming, as our own unfinished reality.”
+In his Aufruf zum Sozialismus Landauer defines socialism as the “creation of future things as if they had been present since the beginning of time.”
+In an essay titled “Jede Zeit ist inmitten der Ewigkeit,” Asher Biemann demonstrates how Landauer’s original synthesis of progress and conservation is rooted in his conservative concept of time, his commitment to the past and his concept of eternity.
+Exploring Landauer’s mystical conception of time, Biemann shows that at the heart of Landauer’s call for a new social order lies something “gentle” and “enduring,” Sanftes und Bleibendes, a “covenant,” as he put it, “between our striving lives with the eternal forces that connect us with the world of Being.”
+Landauer’s antipolitical view of history is reconstructed by Biemann around the notion of the Middle Ages, the Christian age, whose unique synthesis of freedom and constraint represented, for Landauer, the “only time of flowering in our history,” an age in which “forms of society, of knowledge, of history penetrated each other.”
+Therefore, for Landauer history meant “neither a rapid progress [...] nor a revolutionary reversal,” but a patient, lingering progression in which the past is “still becoming, as our own unfinished reality.”

-In the article titled Gustav Landauer Now, which closes the second section of the volume, Sam Brody starts from the analysis of the sociologist Richard Day, according to whom Landauer “anticipated poststructuralist theory in analyzing capitalism and the state form not as ‘things’ (structures), but as sets of relations between subjects (discourses).”
-Brody demonstrates further that Landauer preceded also much of contemporary post-colonial and decolonial thinking, through his ability to shift between multiple temporalities.
+In the article entitled “Gustav Landauer Now,” which closes the second section of the volume, Sam Brody builds on an analysis by the sociologist Richard Day according to which Landauer “anticipated poststructuralist theory in analyzing capitalism and the state form not as ‘things’ (structures), but as sets of relations between subjects (discourses).”
+Brody demonstrates further that Landauer’s work also prefigured much of contemporary post-colonial and decolonial thinking in its ability to shift between multiple temporalities.
 In particular, Brody elucidates Landauer’s notion of compressed temporality and his challenging concept of action.
-Whereas the first notion does not entail a simplistic antipolitical dissolution of the possibility of disruptive events, but rather a spiral-like temporality of the alternation of topia and utopia, Landauer’s concept of action is considered in relation with the contemporary Anglo-American philosophy of action.
+Whereas the former notion does not entail a simplistic antipolitical dissolution of the possibility of disruptive events, but rather a spiral-like temporality of the alternation of topia and utopia, Landauer’s concept of action is considered in relation to the contemporary Anglo-American philosophy of action.
 Both share the same refusal to give up on the centrality of agency even if they tend to displace the center of gravity from individual to group action.
-Arguing the relationality of this notion, Brody reveals a strong coherence between Landauer’s concepts of action and his spiral-like temporality.
-This articulation explains individuals’ability to hurry or hinder historical processes as well as the possible eruption of utopia.
+Arguing for the relationality of this notion, Brody reveals a strong coherence between Landauer’s concepts of action and his spiral-like temporality.
+This articulation explains individuals’ ability to hasten or hinder historical processes as well as the possible eruption of utopia.

-Elective affinities: Landauer and his Contemporaries
+Elective affinities: Landauer and his contemporaries